giantswarm/gatekeeper-app/README.md

 ## Sync with upstream

-In order sync this gatekeeper chart with the upstream repository, you can the script at [`script/sync_chart.sh`](script/sync_chart.sh)
+In order sync this gatekeeper chart with the upstream repository, you can use the script at [`script/sync_chart.sh`](script/sync_chart.sh)

 Output example: